 Mr. Beggs has done community development in Uganda for 15 years.
-After more than a decade as a missionary working with a group of 100 churches in Uganda, he is now serving as country director now that DCI is operating fully independently in Uganda.
-Jonathan oversees and guides the work of DCI, along with supervising accountability and funding, and is a bridge between the board and the operations team.
+For more than a decade a missionary working with a group of 100 churches in Uganda, he is now serving as country director now that DCI is operating fully independently in Uganda, overseeing and guiding the work of DCI, as well as supervising accountability and funding, and being a bridge between the board and the operations team.

 He has past experience in government social services, the private sector, and the non-profit world.
 He obtained part of his university education in Africa, gaining valuable local perspective in anticipation of the work in which is he is now engaged.
 Jonathan is very intentional about creating a team of local expertise in regards to values, and social and economic development.
 He believes that successful development work must originate from the communities and the beneficiaries themselves.
 Jonathan has a talent in discovering and guiding individuals toward realizing their fullest potential, a skill that has enabled DCI to move people and communities toward self-sustainability.
 In addition to his work in Uganda, Mr. Beggs actively serves as an ex-officio member on the DCI Board in the U.S., and engages in fundraising for the organization.

 In his free time Jonathan plays classical piano and violin and performs with orchestras and music groups around East Africa.

 HEALTH PROGRAM COORDINATOR

 Jabez Banan is DCI’s longtime director of health projects, an original Ugandan staff member when we began the projects in 2005.
 He is a fully certified comprehensive nurse and midwife, and holds a degree in Hospital Administration from Islamic University in Uganda (Mbale), and a graduate diploma as an Ophthalmic Clinical Officer.